amlalejini/GECCO-2019-cohort-lexicase/README.md

 - [scripts/](https://github.com/amlalejini/GECCO-2019-cohort-lexicase/tree/master/scripts/)
   - Contains utility scripts used for managing experiments on the HPCC and for aggregating and manipulating experiment data.

+## Supplemental Material

+- Description of the GP system used for this work, including instruction set information: [./docs/gp-system.md](./docs/gp-system.md).